- January 12, 2021

 Important to Chef Yan and to Chinese cuisine is the interconnection between our wellbeing and the food we eat.
 According to Traditional Chinese Medicine, foods and herbs alike can be selected and prepared appropriately to tonify, cleanse, and regulate the body.
 In a diet guided by Traditional Chinese Medicine, one looks not only for vitamins and minerals but also the energetic properties of food.

-Join Chef Yan for an entertaining and illuminating conversation exploring Traditional Chinese Medicine, food, and wellbeing.
+Join Dr. Meg Jordan Chair of Integrative Health Studies at CIIS for an entertaining and illuminating conversation with Martin exploring Traditional Chinese Medicine, food, and wellbeing.
 Discover insights on balance and understand important concepts of traditional Chinese food energetics including the five seasons of Traditional Chinese Medicine and how changing food choices based on the time of year can support your health and wellness.

-Please note that this conversation will be hosted live online and includes an audience Q&A. Instructions on how to join the conversation will be included in your event confirmation email.
-If you need additional assistance finding or joining the event, please email firstname.lastname@example.org.
+Please note that this conversation will be hosted live online and includes a live cooking demonstration.
+Instructions on how to join the conversation will be included in your event confirmation email.
+If you need additional assistance finding or joining the event, please email email@example.com.

 “Yan Can Cook, So Can You!” has always been the motto of Martin Yan, chef extraordinaire and popular television host recognized from Shanghai to San Francisco.
 Promoting Chinese and Asian cuisine, making it easy for home cooks has been his life-long mission.